Moffefe/MycoBox/README.md

 * sensor history,
 * web interface.

+Normal climate control is performed locally.

-An internet connection may be useful for services such as time synchronization, but normal climate control is performed locally.
+An internet connection may be useful for services such as time synchronization, but the controller does not depend on an external cloud platform to operate the chamber.

-If an external cloud service disappears, the growing chamber should continue to work.
+If an external online service disappears, the growing chamber should continue to work.

 ---

-## Why Zigbee?
+# Why Zigbee?

 Grow chambers often require several mains-powered devices: